allape/RPG-Maker-ACE-Cheater/README.md

 - `8`: Reserved
 - `9`: Reserved
 - `0`: Gain gold 10K
-- `-`: Reduce the amount of current selected item by 1
+- `-`: Decrease the amount of current selected item by 1, by 10 if `Shift` is pressed
     - Should open `Menu` -> `Item List` first, and select the corresponding item
-- `+`: Increase the amount of current selected item by 1
+- `+`: Increase the amount of current selected item by 1, by 10 if `Shift` is pressed
     - Should open `Menu` -> `Item List` first, and select the corresponding item
 - `[`: Save current position
 - `]`: Load saved position
+- `q`: Execute `asac.q.rb` script file in the game root folder
+  - If script file contains runtime error, the game will crash
+- `w`: Execute `asac.w.rb` script file in the game root folder
+  - If script file contains runtime error, the game will crash
+- `e`: Execute `asac.e.rb` script file in the game root folder
+  - If script file contains runtime error, the game will crash
+- `r`: Reload loaded `asac.*.rb` script files

 # Dev